ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 **GetTransactionResponse** has additional information about the transaction like the value and scriptPubKey of the inputs being spent in the transaction.

 The relevant parts for now are the **inputs** and **outputs**.
-You can see that out 13.19683492 Bitcoin has been sent to a ScriptPubKey:
+You can see there is only one output in our transaction. `13.19683492` bitcoins is sent to that ScriptPubKey.

 ```cs
 List<ICoin> receivedCoins = transactionResponse.ReceivedCoins;